jakobjpeters/PAndQ.jl/CONTRIBUTING.md

 ## Style Guide

+- Names should be descriptive and not abbreviated.
+    - If a name is too long or complex, assess whether refactoring would be useful.
+- Names of collections should be pluralized.
+    - Use the singular form when iterating over collections.
+        - For example: ```for x in xs```.
+- Use symbols as an alias for names when appropriate.
+    - For example:
+        ```jldoctest
+        or = ¬(¬p ∧ ¬q)
+        const ∨ = or
+        ```
+- Names should be as generic as what they represent.
-- Use [snake case](https://en.wikipedia.org/wiki/Snake_case) when naming variables and functions.
+- Use [```snake_case```](https://en.wikipedia.org/wiki/Snake_case) when naming variables and functions.

-- Files begin and end with an empty line
+- Files begin and end with an empty line.
+- Helper functions that are only useful to a single function or set of methods should be:
+    - Named with an underscore followed by the original function's name.
+    - Placed directly below the function/set of methods.

+    - If there are multiple helper functions, try to use dispatch rules to distinguish between them.
+        - If further distinction is needed, assess whether refactoring would be useful.
+            - Otherwise, use descriptive names.
+    - If a helper function is complex, consider writing its own documentation.
-- Use a functional programming style as much as possible
+- Use a functional programming style as much as possible;
-    - Except when needed for performance optimizations
+    - Except when needed for performance optimizations.
+- Use 4 spaces instead of a tab.
+- Use symbols for infix expressions and when they are standalone meaningful.
+    `⊥` is meainingful by iteself, but `∧` is not.
+    Use names otherwise.
+    - `p ∧ q`
+    - `reduce(and, ps)`
+    - [⊤, ⊥]
+    - not(p.p)

-Otherwise, follow Julia's official [style guide](https://docs.julialang.org/en/v1/manual/style-guide/#Use-naming-conventions-consistent-with-Julia-base/).
+Otherwise, follow Julia's official [style guide](https://docs.julialang.org/en/v1/manual/style-guide/).

 ## To-do